 The Sol system rearranges to hold positioning for Earth’s return

+Immediately following Earth’s Blink, reconnaissance bots already present in the atmosphere begin relaying information about Earth’s new position in the galaxy.

+As reports come in, it’s hard not to panic.
+The eastern hemisphere had already reported a giant armada of alien spacecraft heading towards Earth on a collision course looking to be armed for war.

 Earth finds itself between 3 enormous space armadas; in the middle of a war over the twin water planets in the Triangulum system alpha (the first choice that Solomon set for the SPARQ team coordinates).

-As Earth pops into existence at triangular one, instant reconnaissance shuttles already sitting in the atmosphere when the Blink occurred begin relaying information about the new location of earth within the galaxy.

-As reports came in, it was hard not to panic.
-The eastern hemisphere had already reported a giant armada of alien spacecraft heading towards Earth on a collision course looking to be armed for war.

 This was enough to cause panic and everyone.
 Luckily that information didn’t get spread widely because the Council had put a small filter in place to preempt information that could cause greater panic.

 As if running out of water wasn’t a big enough reason to panic.